 Remove the two harness clips from the studs on the stock intake elbow to allow the harness to be pulled away from the intake elbow.

-Remove the EGR tube by removing the two V-band clamps on the ends of the tube using a 7/16 or 11 mm deep socket.
+Prep the EGR tube by loosening the two V-band clamps on the ends of the tube using a 7/16 or 11 mm deep socket.
 Using an 8mm socket, remove the bolt retaining the tube at the center of the tube.
 The radiator hose may need to be pushed down to allow access to this screw.

 9. Move Dipstick Tube

 Remove the bolt that holds the dipstick on the intake.
 Gently push and move the dipstick tube out of the way as needed.

 10. Loosen Clamp

 Loosen the clamp holding the hose to the throttle body and slide the hose free of the throttle body.

 Remove the 6 bolts at the base of the stock intake elbow and remove the intake elbow from the intake manifold, being careful to not knock any debris into the intake through the electric grid heater.